Arjun-1203/ethereum-biometric-voting/README.md

-# Ethereum-Powered Biometric E-Voting Application With Mobile Interface
+# Ethereum-Based Biometric E-Voting Application With Mobile Interface

 A secure, decentralized voting system that uses **Ethereum blockchain**, **facial recognition**, and **mobile app interface** to ensure transparent and verifiable elections.